openradar/AMS_radar_in_the_cloud/course_outline.rst

 Getting it to scale, how to use AWS to set up many processes
 ------------------------------------------------------------

-Mark Korver and ??
+Mark Korver and Scott Collis

-How to take what has been learned and get it to scale to many EC2 instances using AWS tools.
-In introduction to scheduling concept and the AWS marketplace
+    Radar data processing, in general tends to be very pleasantly parallel.
+This section will discuss how you can use instances and Amazon's scheduling tools to map many time steps or many sites into a cloud of processes.

 Questions answers and feedback
 ------------------------------